AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

   - NWB files stores stimulus information in a stimulus **trial** table which uses the same storage scheme: Individual events have a name, a start and end timestamps associated to it.
 The start and end timestamps are essentially the rising and falling edges of a sync line.
 See here for more details : https://pynwb.readthedocs.io/en/stable/tutorials/general/file.html#trials
   - This simple storage scheme provides a great deal of flexibility on how behavioral events are recorded.
 Each scientific team can leverage available sync lines within Bonsai in a way that fits their scientific requirements.

+### Discussion on Bonsai programming concepts.

+Bonsai is a "visual reactive programming language" which, at its core, is a wrapper around the [ReactiveX](http://reactivex.io/) library with interfaces to many common I/O devices used for behavioral neuroscience experiments.
+ReactiveX is based on concepts from *functional programming*, which may be unfamiliar to those of us who spend the vast majority of our time writing *procedural* code in languages such as Python.
+In particular, Labview and python programmers could be misled to under-appreciate the importance of laying the foundation of these concepts prior to jumping into coding.
+This can make it difficult to follow the logic behind more complex Bonsai workflows, and can be a major impediment to constructing novel workflows.

+When first learning Bonsai, it is natural to try to translate concepts from procedural languages into our workflows.
+Indeed, there are many cases where this is neither possible nor desirable.
+Bonsai (and functional languages in general), surrender certain abilities in order to make it possible to write more performant, maintainable code.
+[We wrote a guide to highlight those differences](https://github.com/AllenInstitute/bonsai_workflows/blob/master/Documentation/Bonsai_for_Python_Programmers.md).

+Further documentation of Bonsai key aspects would be instrumental and is likely going to be necessary in the coming years.

+### Workflow templates

+To faciliate the development of new behavioral workflow, we recommend to first develop an **empty workflow template** which will contain the connected nodes associated with :

+1. Declaring the visual stimulation hardware
+2. Creating the geometry associated with our rigs.
+3. Drawing and controlling the photodiode square pulse in the right position
+4. Reading a lick line and sending it directly to the water reward line
+5. Controlling one sync line for the start and end of the sessions and one sync line for following the stimulus rendering.
+6. Starting and aborting a workflow remotely
+7. Saving the wheel speed.

+The modularity of Bonsai will allow to easily create this template.
+We have already implemented 1,2,3, and 4 during our pilot.

+Once this template is built, we recommend to build exemplar sub-workflows that display drifting gratings, natural images and movies, and run the detection of change task.
+The modularity of Bonsai will allow to copy/paste those worflows into the template while developing a new task.

 ### Components to develop and integrate